“In which folder can I find those instructions used once a year for cleaning the filters of this machine?”

 According to research from University of Washington (2008), it’s easier to find files using labels rather than folders, especially when there is a vast amount of information.
 However, because folders let you visually put away your work, they make you feel more organized.

-Arguably, the combination of using folders, tags, and badges is the safest way to always have access to the correct information when it’s needed no matter how much information you have in your platform.
+Arguably, the combination of using folders, tags, and badges when structuring SOPs is the safest way to always have access to the correct information when it’s needed no matter how much information you have.